cybrenix/cybrenix/README.md

 - **Email:** cybrenix@gmail.com
 - **Discord:** [Cybrenix Development](https://discord.gg/xuE7wsypc9)

-## 💼 Open to Opportunities
+## 💼 Open to Freelance Opportunities

-I am open to freelance projects and full-time opportunities.
+I am open to freelance projects and collaborations.
 Feel free to reach out to discuss how I can help bring your ideas to life!